minshi123/gitlab/doc/topics/autodevops/stages.md

 download and evaluate.
 The merge request widget also displays any security warnings.

-To learn more about [how Secret Detection works](../../user/application_security/secret-detection/index.md), see the documentation. !-->
+To learn more, see [Secret Detection](../../user/application_security/secret-detection/index.md).

 ## Auto Dependency Scanning **(ULTIMATE)**